 This study is organised by researchers at the University of Oxford's Nuffield Department of Primary Care Health Sciences, working with the Royal College of General Practitioners Research and Surveillance Centre.
-It is being funded by the National Institute for Health Research (NIHR).
+It is being funded by the National Institute for Health and Care Research (NIHR) and University of Oxford Medical Sciences Division COVID-19 Research Response Fund.
+Funding may also be provided by commercial companies who's tests we are evaluating.